When finding the best fully-featured smartwatch, things can be tricky. Unless, of course, you are on iOS and can pick up an Apple Watch.

 - Water Resistance: 5ATM

 - Sensors: Accelerometer, Gyroscope, Optical Heart Rate Monitor, Altimeter, Ambient Light Sensor, Vibration Motor, Wi-Fi, Connected GPS, NFC (special edition)

 - GPS: Only available on Versa 3 and Versa 4

 - 4 on Versa, Versa Lite, and Versa 2

-- Other Notes: No Wi-Fi on Versa Lite (Bluetooth connection to phone for all data, including firmware updates)
+- Other Notes: The Versa 4 (and the Sense 2) do not support any third-party apps or clock faces.
+No Wi-Fi on Versa Lite (Bluetooth connection to phone for all data, including firmware updates)

 Fitbit’s Ionic model

 - Memory: 2.5GB